FahadBinHussain/bright-hope/README.md

 3. Set up environment variables:
    - Copy `.env.example` to `.env`
-   - Fill in your database, Stripe, NextAuth, and other credentials
+   - Fill in your database, ShurjoPay, NextAuth, and other credentials

 4. Set up the database:
    ```bash